TechHeroes5321/NextFTC-Docs/src/overview.md

 # Welcome to NextFTC

 NextFTC is a simple but powerful library for FTC.
 It is a library for everyone, rookies and seasoned experts alike.
-Created by FTC Team #3805 Atomic Robotics, it introduces command features similar to that of WPI, the library used by nearly all FRC teams.
+It introduces command features similar to that of WPILib, the library used by nearly all FRC teams.
 With NextFTC, you can create cleaner, modular, and more efficient code.

 ## Features